uhlik/bpy/README.md

 * `Samples` - Number of points in simplified point cloud, best result when set to less than 20% of points, when samples has value close to total expect less points in result
 * `Candidates` - Number of candidates used during resampling, the higher value, the slower calculation, but more even
 * `Simplify` - run operator

+##### Project

+Project points on mesh (or object convertible to mesh) surface.
+Projects point along their normals until it hit surface or `Search Distance` is reached.
+You can choose between `Positive` (along normal direction), `Negative` (vice versa) or both.
+Optionally you can `Discard Unprojectable` points that was not possible to project and after projection `Shift` points a fixed distance along normal (positive value) or the other way around (negative value).

+* `Object` - Mesh or object convertible to mesh
+* `Search Distance` - Maximum search distance in which to search for surface
+* `Positive` - Search along point normal forwards
+* `Negative` - Search along point normal backwards
+* `Discard Unprojectable` - Discard points which didn't hit anything
+* `Shift` - Shift points after projection above (positive) or below (negative) surface

 ##### Remove Color